 More details on this work can be found in the following two papers:

-- Notomista, Santos, Hutchinson, Egerstedt - Sensor Coverage Control Using Robots Constrained to a Curve (ICRA2019, to appear)
+- Notomista, Santos, Hutchinson, Egerstedt - Sensor Coverage Control Using Robots Constrained to a Curve (ICRA2019)